SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Yes.

-Okay, got it.
+Okay.
+Got it.
 This is helpful.
 And just one last question on bookkeeping.
-So what was the remediation expense in Q3?
-FY26.
+Sir, what was the remediation expense in Q3 FY ’26?

 Mukesh Surana

-So it has been substantially lower.
-Almost half of what we incurred in Q2.
+So Ritwik, it has been substantially lower, almost half of what we incurred in Q2.

 Thank you.
-Next question comes from the line of Sukriti D Patil from Eyesight Fintrade Private Limited.
+The next question comes from the line of Sucrit D. Patil from Eyesight Fintrade Private Limited.
+Please go ahead.
 Please go ahead.

-In terms of capacity utilization, if I understood your question right, we will be at Gagulapur.
-We will have some capacities over the next couple of quarters.
-But gls, we will have significant capacities.
+In terms of capacity utilization, if I understood your question right, at Gagillapur, we will have some capacities over the next couple of quarters.
+But GLS, we will have significant capacities.
 And more importantly, both the sites will have a lot of products in common.
-So if there is a lot of demand that we see going forward, we can cater to it from both the sites and on the operational efficiencies could you please repeat your question?
+So if there is a lot of demand that we see going forward, we can cater to it from both the sites.
+And on the operational efficiencies, could you please repeat your question?

 Mukesh Surana

-Thank you.
-Thank you and rest of luck for the next quarter.
-Thank you.
+I said thank you and best of luck for the next quarter.

-Our next question come from the line of Abu Rafe from Weld Catalyst.
+Our next question comes from the line of Abu Rafe from Wealth Catalyst.
 Please go ahead.

 Abu Rafe